An embedding formalism for CFTs in general states on curved backgrounds

-where $C_\Delta$ is a theory specific constant (which may be set to one by appropriately normalising $O$).
-After projecting back to $\R^d$ by setting $t=1$, the invariant reduces to $\left.
-X_{12} \right|_{t=1}= |x_{12}|^2$ where $x_{12}^i = x_1^i - x_2^i$, recovering the known expression.
+where $C_\Delta$ is a theory specific constant.
+After projecting back to $\R^d$, $\left.
+X_{12} \right|_{t=1}= |x_1 - x_2|^2$, recovering the known expression.
 With similar reasoning one can efficiently obtain the form of tensorial correlators and higher-point functions.

 We now generalise the embedding space formalism to apply to the case of CFTs in non-conformally flat backgrounds $g_{(0)}$ and non-trivial states by using the geometrical construction known as the \emph{ambient space} \cite{Fefferman85, Fefferman:2007rka}.
-The ambient space allows one to impose the constraints of Weyl invariance \emph{in lieu} of full conformal symmetries by finding Weyl invariants on a $d$-dimensional manifold as diffeomorphism invariants in $d+2$ dimensions.
-We use this technology to solve the kinematical constraints obeyed by correlators in such CFTs.\footnote{Other uses of the ambient space in physics include (but are not limited to) higher spin theories and holographic anomalies \cite{Grigoriev:2011gp,Joung:2013doa,Bekaert:2017bpy,Grigoriev:2018mkp,Curry:2014yoa,Gover:2011rz,RodGover:2012ib}.}
+The ambient space allows one to impose the kinematical constraints of Weyl invariance \emph{in lieu} of full conformal symmetries by finding Weyl invariants on a $d$-dimensional manifold as diffeomorphism invariants in $d+2$ dimensions.\footnote{Other uses of the ambient space in physics include (but are not limited to) higher spin theories and holographic anomalies \cite{Grigoriev:2011gp,Joung:2013doa,Bekaert:2017bpy,Grigoriev:2018mkp,Curry:2014yoa,Gover:2011rz,RodGover:2012ib}.}

 \paragraph{The ambient space.} To introduce the ambient space construction we first rewrite the flat metric on $\R^{1,d+1}$ with the new coordinates $(t,\rho,x^i)$,

 The result is the Minkowski$_{d+2}$ metric in \emph{ambient form}